• Skip to primary navigation

 According to NHS, raw or cured seafood should be avoided during pregnancy.
 Since this recipe uses cooked shrimp, eating it in moderation shouldn’t cause any health risks.

-The exposure to acid (Lemon juice) does have an antimicrobial effect, but it's not nearly effective as heat is, especially when it comes to killing parasites.
+The exposure to acid (Lemon juice) does have an antimicrobial effect, but it's not nearly as effective as heat is, especially when it comes to killing parasites.
 I have included both cooking methods for you to choose what you feel is healthier.

 Ceviche is best served as a cold appetizer.